libra/website/docs/my-first-transaction.md

 Created/retrieved account #0 address 3ed8e5fafae4147b2a105a0be2f81972883441cfaaadf93fc0868e7a0253c4a8
 ```

-#0 is the index of Alice's account and the hex string is the address of Alice's account.
-The index is just a way to refer to Alice's account.
+#0 is the index of Alice’s account and the hex string is the address of Alice’s account.
+The index is just a way to refer to Alice’s account.
 The account index is a local CLI index that can be used in other CLI commands for users to conveniently refer to the accounts they created.
 The index is meaningless to the blockchain.
-Alice's account will be created on the blockchain only when either money is added to Alice's account via minting, or money is transferred to Alice's account via a transfer from another user.
+Alice’s account will be created on the blockchain only when either money is added to Alice’s account via minting, or money is transferred to Alice’s account via a transfer from another user.
 Note that you may also use the hex address in CLI commands.
 The account index is just a convenience wrapper around the account address.

-### Step 3: Create Bob's account
+### Step 3: Create Bob’s account

-To create Bob's account, repeat the account creation command:
+To create Bob’s account, repeat the account creation command:

 `libra% account create`